Herman Boel - the factoid guru - is a well-known writer of books containing insignificant but interesting facts.

 Did you know that some medicines are better taken with coke?
 That a thick, warm coat in the car can be life-threatening?
 And that each year more people are killed by selfies than by sharks?

 Danger sometimes comes unexpectedly.
 Fortunately, factoid guru Herman Boel is there to help you.
-In his new, very amusing book he gives 333 pieces of advice that may lengthen your life with a couple of years!
+In his new, extremely amusing book he gives 333 pieces of advice that may lengthen your life by a few years!

 Chinese version of 666 myths - 601个人们深信不疑的谎言